JDevlieghere/InTeXration/docs/install.md

 - pdflatex (part of TexX Live)
 - pip

-Use pip to install the Python package requirements.
+Use pip to install the required python packages:

 ```bash
 pip install -r requirements.txt